nalgeprathamesh/Learning/CWH Python Beginner's 10hr Course/transparency.md

 <!-- "Powered by patience and bugs 🐞" -->

 ---
-🗓️ *Note: The concept and format of this transparency log was originally created by me on 23/05/2025 as part of my commitment to honest, trackable learning.*
+🗓️ *Note: The concept and format of this transparency log was originally created by me(Prathamesh Nalge) on 23/05/2025 as part of my commitment to honest, trackable learning.*

 <!-- Created by Prathamesh Nalge | Original Transparency.md concept | 23/05/2025 -->